 Many consumer products contain chemicals that may be hazardous to human health or the environment if improperly used, stored, or disposed.
 These chemicals become hazardous wastes when they are no longer wanted or needed as household products.
 Unfortunately, household chemicals are frequently washed down drains, poured on the ground outside, or hidden in the garbage, where they ultimately pose risks to human health or the environment.

-The term "e-waste" refers to the wide range of electronic waste from more traditional consumers electronics (TVs, VCRs and stereos) to computers and computer peripherals (printers, keyboards, scanners, etc.) and to newer technology products such as cellular phones, digital cameras and personal digital assistants.
-Currently, it is estimated that about 50% of US households own a computer and that 315 million computers will become obsolete in the United States by the year 2014.
-This is a result of rapid advancements in technology and greater consumer use of computer products.
+The term "e-waste" refers to the wide range of electronic waste from more traditional consumer electronics (TVs, VCRs and stereos) to computers and computer peripherals (printers, keyboards, scanners, etc.) and to newer technology products such as cellular phones and digital cameras.

 House Bill 2714 was signed into law and went into effect on September 1, 2008.
 The law requires manufacturers to provide Texas household consumers with free and reasonably convenient collection, reuse and recycling opportunities for devices listed below.
 For more information, please visit TexasRecyclesComputers.org or TexasRecyclesTVs.org.